First passage sets of the 2D continuum Gaussian free field: Two-valued local sets

 Take $\epsilon >0$ and $\tau:=\tau(\epsilon)$ the first time such that $\eta(\tau)\in O(z)$ and is at distance $\epsilon>0$ of $\partial O(z)$.
 Note that under our assumption for small enough $\epsilon$, the event $\{\tau<\infty\}\cap E^z$ has non-zero probability.
 One can verify that $\bar \eta(t):= \eta(t+\tau)$ is a generalized level line of $\Phi^{A\cup \eta_\tau}+( \Phi_{A\cup \eta_\tau}+u)$.
 As the generalized level-line is a simple continuous curve, it stays at a positive distance of $\partial O(z) \cap \eta_\tau$.
 Additionally, from Lemma \ref{BPLS} (2) it follows that the boundary values of $( \Phi_{A\cup \eta_{\tau}}+u)$ are $\geq \lambda$ or $\leq -\lambda$ around any point on $\partial O(z)$ that is at positive distance from $\eta_\tau$.
 Thus, by Lemma 16 of \cite{ASW}, $\bar \eta$ cannot exit $O(z)$ through any point that is at positive distance of $\eta_\tau$.
 But, by Proposition \ref{propext}, we have that $\bar \eta(\infty)$ ends at a point on $\partial D$ that is different from any of its previously visited points, staying continuous up to and at the moment it hits the boundary, giving a contradiction. \end{proof}

 A particularly useful corollary is the following.

-\begin{cor} Let $A$ be a local set and $\eta$ a generalized level line, both coupled with the same GFF.
+\begin{cor} Let $A$ be a local set satisfying condition (3) of Definition \ref{BTLSCND} and $\eta$ a generalized level line, both coupled with the same GFF.
 Then, $\eta$ cannot enter a connected component of $D\backslash A$ inside which $h_A$ is smaller than the boundary values of $h_\eta$. \end{cor}